The Leadership Council Biographies: Meet The Minds Shaping African Tech

 Ravi Bhat

-Chief Technology and Solutions Officer, Microsoft Africa
+Chief Solutions & AI Transformation Officer, Microsoft South Africa

 Richard Cazalet